opendcs/opendcs/docs/source/dev-docs.rst

 There is set of code under :code:`org.opendcs.fixtures` that allows configuration and setup to take place, determine if a given test should be enabled or not and other per test tasks.

-All new tests classes should derive from :code:`org.opendcs.fixtures.ApptestBase`.
+All new integration test classes should derive from :code:`org.opendcs.fixtures.ApptestBase`.
 This class is marked with the :code:`OpenDCSTestConfigExtension` and handles determining which OpenDCS implementation to run, and performing any required "installation and setup steps" needed.

 Implementations should derive from :code:`org.opendcs.fixtures.spi.configuration.Configuration` and :code:`org.opendcs.spi.configuration.ConfigurationProvider`